rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 10.3.0 - New Action Added: Update Alert
 * 10.2.0 - New Trigger Added: `Get New Investigations`
 * 10.1.1 - Updated query schemas to allow message to be an object or string | Updated SDK
 * 10.1.0 - New Trigger Added: `Get New Alerts`